 Let’s start with how to get a great scarf collection.
 Of course, you can buy them at full price in a store.
 However, when you never wore one before you may look in thrift and consignment store, at flea markets and the sales first.

 When browsing a thrift or consignment store, always go thru the scarves.
 I was lucky to find an Oscar de la Renta scarf for $5 and a very heavy silk Gucci scarf for $20 (see photos in this post).

 Look for designer brands that you like to have.
 Here is a list of brands to start with.
 You can also pull out scarves that are in the colors of your wardrobe and a fabric you like.
 I prefer silk, wool and cotton over polyester.
-The latter material is often slippy and hence hard to style/tie.
+The latter material is often slippery and hence hard to style/tie.